 To compete effectively in the global market, here are five key challenges that need to be met to ensure a successful and affordable wholesale global supply chain.

 - Your wholesale global supply chain management system must simplify rather than add complexity.

 - Everyone involved in the system must understand it and support it.

-- It should be supported by a global payment system that’s easy to use and saves you time and money.
+- It should be supported by a global payment method that’s easy to use and saves you time and money.

 - There should be coordination between all the supply chain partners – a weak link in the chain affects everyone.